PointsUnknown/PointsUnknown.github.io/_posts/2021-07-14-08A_WebmappingElectionData.md

 ![Dot layer loaded](/assets/tutorial_images/15_Webmapping/17_LoadedDots.png)

-* Next, we need to tie the size of the dots to the difference in votes between Trump and Clinton.
-To make this tutorial a bit simpler we will ignore the counties were someone other than Trump or Clinton won.
+* Next, we need to tie the size of the dots to the difference in votes between Trump and Biden.
+To make this tutorial a bit simpler we will ignore the counties were someone other than Trump or Biden won.
 Modify your `map.addLayer` function to this:

 ``` js
 map.addLayer(